 Some people predict that Bitcoin will break through the $1 million mark, including John McAfee of McAfee Associates and Jim Cramer of CNBC.

-Others are being more moderate, but still made fairly high price forecasts, including former Morgan Stanley chief US strategist and current Fundstrat managing partner Tom Lee, who predicts a price of $25,000 at the end of 2018 and $125,000 in 2022.
+Others are being more moderate, but still made fairly high price forecasts, including former Morgan Stanley chief US strategist and current Fundstrat managing partner Tom Lee, who predicts proof of work vs proof of stake with a price of $25,000 at the end of 2018 and $125,000 in 2022.

 The other end of the scale holds predictions of a complete market collapse.
 Bullhound, a partner at Boutique investment bank, predicted a 90% chance of a crash within this year, while Kenneth Rogoff, a Harvard professor and former international monetary fund managing director, predicted bitcoin would shrink to $100.
 And GoldMoney CEO Roy Sebag said bitcoin will be worth zero in the future.